 Young people in Hailsham can enjoy a wide range of activities throughout the spring months, courtesy of Hailsham Youth Service.

-The Hailsham Youth Service team has organised a varied line-up of free and low-cost activities as part of the Friday Night Project (FNP), a scheme funded by the Town Council and working in partnership with Hailsham Community College, Freedom Leisure and Knockhatch to create recreational activities for young people on Friday evenings.
+The Hailsham Youth Service team has organised a varied line-up of free and low-cost activities as part of the Friday Night Project (FNP), a scheme funded by the Town Council and Safer Wealden Partnership and working in partnership with Hailsham Community College and Knockhatch to create recreational activities for young people on Friday evenings.

-Upcoming activities include dry-slope skiing and Ringo Tobogganing at Knockhatch Ski Centre (ski lessons available for beginners), indoor and outdoor activities at Knockhatch Adventure Park and ten-pin bowling at Freedom Leisure, as well as trampolining at Urban Jump in Heathfield and Youth Nights at the James West Community Centre.
+Upcoming activities include dry-slope skiing at Knockhatch Ski Centre (ski lessons available for beginners) and ten-pin bowling at Freedom Leisure, as well as trampolining at Urban Jump in Heathfield.

-Andy Joyes, Youth Project Coordinator at Hailsham Town Council said: “The Friday Night Project outings are organised to help prevent and reduce antisocial behaviour among young people.
-Through organising such activities, young people can build their confidence, relationships and well-being – and beat boredom in the process.
-I would encourage them to take advantage of the outings that are available and get involved.”
+Andy Joyes, Youth Project Coordinator at Hailsham Town Council said: “The Friday Night Project outings are organised to help prevent and reduce antisocial behaviour among young people.”

 In addition to the Friday Night Project, there will be various activities taking place at the Square Youth Café during the spring months, to encourage even more young people through the door.
-These include pool, table football and console/video games, as well as cooking sessions where young people can learn how to prepare food recipes.
+These iinclude table tennis, pool, table football and console/video games, as well as cooking sessions where young people can learn how to prepare food recipes.
 Computers and free wi-fi are also available.